Archive for November, 2010

 By Steve Benen The Washington Monthly, Political Animal, 11/21/2010 It wasn’t too long ago that there were certain expectations about political and military policy.
 If, in the midst of two wars, the Pentagon asked Congress for some help, lawmakers were likely to oblige.
 This was especially true of Republicans, who took pride in characterizing themselves as the “pro-military” party.
 This week, we received yet another reminder that these partisan assumptions are in need of ...
 Full Story

 Courtesy of EarthSky A Clear Voice for Science Visit EarthSky at www.EarthSky.org Orion the Mighty Hunter – perhaps the easiest to identify of all constellations – rises at mid-evening in late November and early December.
 Depending on where you live, Orion will climb over your eastern horizon by around 8 to 9 p.m. tonight.
 Orion appears to be lying on his side when he first ascends into our eastern sky.
-Orion’s Belt of three moderately-bright stars juts more or less straight ...
+Orion’s Belt of three moderately-bright stars juts more or less straight upward from ...
 Full Story